As We Enter a New Year, Realtors Should Urge Prospective Homebuyers To Act Now.

 In 2020 and 2021, pandemic-driven stay-at-home orders had the walls closing in on many of us, and demand for houses at all price points surged.
 And while this caused home prices in general to skyrocket, the market for entry-level homes was the most tightly squeezed.
 This is thanks in large part to a now decades-long housing supply shortage coupled with the large number of millennials aging into their prime homebuying years.

-2021 saw record highs in-home price growth, spiking at 24% in May.
+2021 saw record highs in-home price growth, spiking to 24% in May.
 And while rising interest rates may slow home price growth by decreasing demand slightly, upward trends are expected to continue.
 Once again, first-time homebuyers will likely be the group most affected by supply shortages and high home prices.
 So, when these buyers do find a home in their price range, realtors should encourage them to act quickly.

 Motivating Factors for Buyers